 - Installation warranty: Typically 1 or 2 years, but up to 10 years in some cases

-A few big-ticket items are not typically covered by most solar warranties:
+A few situations or items are not typically covered by most solar warranties:

 - A guarantee of a specific amount of solar production from your system

-- The cost of labor to diagnose and replace equipment, or the shipping costs to get replacements on site
+- The labor costs to diagnose and replace equipment, or the shipping costs to get replacements on site

 - Damage to solar panels due to power failure or surges, fire, flood, direct or indirect lightning strikes, or other acts of nature